theta360developers/plugin-guide/docs/fisheye.md

 ### Steps

-**8/16/2018 this section needs to be updated due to bug fixes in the original code**
+If you prefer to read through the modifications and follow along, the modified code is in the [7-image branch](https://github.com/codetricity/original-dual-fisheye-plugin/tree/7-image) of the repository.

 #### 1. Open MainActivity.java